The Church of Jesus – Offices, Duties and Organization

 Jesus had multiplied five loaves and two fish, and many people were filled.
 The Gospel of Mark says that 5000 men ate, without even mentioning women or children (Mk 6:44), although they were present (Mt 14:21).

-Explicitly mentioning women was unusual at the time, although they were naturally included.
+Explicitly mentioning women was unusual at the time, even if they were included (Rom 8:29; Hebr 2:11‑12).
 Therefore, due to the wording in the masculine gender, we cannot conclude that only men can be elders.
 The question whether women can also be elders will be answered later.

 2.5 How to become an elder?